FerdinandZhong/vllm-playground/docs/FEATURES.md

-# 🎯 vLLM WebUI - Feature Overview
+# 🎯 vLLM Playground - Feature Overview

 ## ✨ What You Get